-- teaching and learning of mathematics at upper secondary and university level;
+Teaching and learning of mathematics at upper secondary and university level;

-- pedagogical and epistemological discourses of mathematics teachers;
+Pedagogical and epistemological discourses of mathematics teachers;

-- digital resources in the teaching of mathematics
+Digital resources in the teaching of mathematics.

-Recently funded research projects include:
+Current and recent funded research projects include:

-- British Academy funded project Challenging ableist perceptions of mathematical learning in Brazil and the UK, (CAPTeaM)
+British Academy funded project Challenging ableist perceptions of mathematical learning in Brazil and the UK, (CAPTeaM);

 Recent publications include: